When I saw the subject line in the email from my dad, a knot lodged in my stomach. Estate file, it said.

 My dad, meanwhile, did what he’d always done: protected and planned for his family.
 He even had me tote his laptop to the hospital so he could show me his spreadsheet of bill due dates.
 He made sure to show me the file that contained his advanced healthcare directive.

 My amazing dad died only ten days after his diagnosis.
 My mom and I were shocked and crushed—and yet there were still logistics we needed to take care of.
 We needed to continue paying my parents’ bills, get information to the mortuary and initiate the process of collecting my dad’s life insurance.

 The information in the file he’d compiled went from being something we’d maybe need in the future to something we needed right now.
 His file contained everything we needed to handle the logistical and financial aspects of the loss.
-This ranged from the physical location of my dad’s life insurance policies and tax returns, to instructions on how to locate passwords for various accounts, to his Social Security number.
+This ranged from the physical location of my dad’s life insurance policies and tax returns (here's more on whether life insurance is taxable), to instructions on how to locate passwords for various accounts, to his Social Security number.

 Without this information, the already challenging issues of settling his estate would’ve been exponentially harder.
 It could’ve even been costly—if my dad hadn’t been so organized, my mom might’ve missed out on life insurance benefits or racked up late fees on overdue bills.